defcronyke/hobnob/README.md

 To install the project build dependencies:
 ==========================================
-1. Nob and Nov: Install the Rust programming language toolchain: https://rustup.rs
+1. For Nob and Nov: Install the Rust programming language
+toolchain:
+https://rustup.rs

-2. (Linux and macOS Only) Install some OS-specific
+2. (Linux and macOS Only) Install some OS-specific dependencies (cmake and some others):
-dependencies:
 ```shell
 ./install-deps.sh
 ```

-3. (Optional) Hob and Hov: Install the Go programming language toolchain: https://golang.org/dl
+3. (Optional) For Hob and Hov: Install the Go programming language toolchain: https://golang.org/dl